By Jenny Kabir

 Have you heard about Public Health England’s sugar tax?
-They claim that such a tax will make a big difference to our health in terms of obesity, type 2 diabetes and our dental health.
+They claim that such a tax is set to make a big difference to our health in terms of obesity, type 2 diabetes and our dental health.

 Sugar is one of the primary causes of tooth decay.
 The problem with many products we buy on a daily basis is that often we don’t know the amount of added sugar to them.
 It is these products which are having the biggest effect on our teeth.